mj3b/rgds/docs/ai-checks/ind-consistency-scan-0005.md

 - Investigator’s Brochure (IB)
 - Protocol (Module 5)

-References to Module 3 are limited to how CMC information is *described*, not evaluated.
+References to Module 3 are limited to how CMC information is *described*, not evaluated or approved.

 ---